MDR Services

 An area of systems management that involves acquiring, testing, and installing multiple patches (code changes) to an administered computer system.

-the process of protecting sensitive data by replacing it with an algorithmically generated number called a token.
+The process of protecting sensitive data by replacing it with an algorithmically generated number called a token.

 An attempt by an individual or “Ethical Hacker” to exploit a company’s system using, as close as possible, the methods employed by real hackers.